Skip to content

 • Core — Foundation: math, containers, type system, concurrency, OS abstraction (file, memory, thread, time), logging, compression, and more.

-• Runtime — Runtime: RHI (Vulkan), graphics (scene, material, render graph), AssetHub, audio, input, task system, UI (ImGui), and 2D physics.
+• Runtime — RHI (Vulkan), graphics (scene, material, render graph), AssetHub, audio, input, UI (ImGui), window, and JavaScript scripting (V8).

 Section Description